-The Trends Dashboard displays data for answers to quantitative questions (metric questions) over a period of time.
+The Trends dashboard displays data for answers to quantitative questions (metric questions) over a period of time.
 Quantitative questions are yes/no, numerical, or rating scale questions.
-Text questions will not appear in your Trends reporting.
+Text questions will not appear in your Trends reporting, nor will one time metric questions—called Polls.
 Each trend is initially displayed as an average to track how a company, group, or individual are answering a certain question over time.

 Account administrators will have access to all quantitative answers and any additional qualitative answer given.
-Reviewers will have access to their own direct reports / their team’s quantitative answers and any member of the company that they follow.
+Reviewers will have access to their hierarchy's quantitative answers and any person in the company that they follow.

 Pull a report on trends (metric questions)

 1. Click on Reporting from your left navigation.

 2. Click on 'Trends dashboard' in the left side navigation.

 3. Use the filters to select the desired criteria.

 4. Click on the specific question that you would like to report on.